atari-monk/battleship-ts/docs/log.md

 4. Class BattleshipGrid responsible for grid data and all its methods.
 Print in console.
 - minutes estimate: 30
-- time:
+- time: 17:13 - 17:46
-- minutes:
+- minutes: 33
-- commit:
+- commit: Implement BattleshipGrid class and associated GridCell interface; add tests for BattleshipGrid

 ---